 Assisting in a rectification claim in respect of a multi-sector scheme.

-Led by Andrew Short QC in a rectification claim involving unintended benefit enhancements.
+Led by Andrew Short KC in a rectification claim involving unintended benefit enhancements.

 E v A Public Authority